agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

      allow more organised structure of versions.
 2. Every EDC Core release triggers (optionally automatically using Github workflow pipelines) a corresponding release in EDC Extensions repositories.

-Note that above-mentioned steps can be followed for the development of EDC Core repository and EDC Vendor Extensions repository until first version is released.
-Until then both repositories use and release only snapshot versions.
+Note that above-mentioned release steps assume that EDC Core and Vendor releases are aligned.
+Between the releases the Vendor repository uses corresponding snapshot version from EDC Core.
+It means that this approach does not prevent the EDC Core from publishing snapshots containing breaking changes which can block or slow down development in Vendor repositories.
+A benefit of this approach is though that incompatibilities can be discovered and fixed early.

+Possible mitigations of this risk:
+- Having an agreement that changes in EDC Core should be introduced with backward compatibility in mind
+  - e.g. instead of changing ConsoleMonitor interface, it can be marked as @Deprecated and new interface can be introduced allowing the extensions adapt to the changes.
+- Having a suite of integration tests running in Vendor repository that constantly checks if the snapshots are in sync.

-### Scenario 2: code change within a vendor repository
+### Scenario 2: code change within a vendor repository (e.g. bugfix)

+Changes within Vendor repository do not impact EDC Core repository.
+Therefore, development of isolated changes in Vendor repositories is the same as in the case of working with monorepo.

+1. Change is made in Vendor repository.
+2. PR is created in Vendor repository.
+3. Vendor repository PR is merged.
+4. In case of urgent bugfix new version of Vendor artifact is released, otherwise snapshot version is published.

 Releasing new versions of a vendor extension (for instance a bugfix) can be done independently of the EDC core repository.
 The only important point to take into account is that a version scheme is needed to track compatibility between EDC Core and vendor extensions versions.
 A simple but effective versioning strategy could be:

 EDC Core version: `<MAJOR>.<MINOR>`
 Extension version: `<MAJOR>.<MINOR>.<PATCH>`

 Compatible EDC Core and Extensions should have the same <MAJOR> and <MINOR> version.
 The <PATCH> version allows for extensions to release further artefacts compatible with the same core version.

 ### Scenario 3: SPI version upgrade